kevinpt/evfs/doc/rst/api/configure.rst

 .. c:macro:: EVFS_ASSERT_LEVEL

-  This sets the debug levels for the library's internel :c:macro:`ASSERT()` macro.
+  This sets the debug levels for the library's internal :c:macro:`ASSERT()` macro.
 It should be set to one of the following values:

   * 0 - Ignore assertion
-  * 1 - Silent assertion check with no stderr output
+  * 1 - Silent assertion check with no `stderr` output
-  * 2 - Check assertion with stderr output
+  * 2 - Check assertion with `stderr` output
-  * 3 - Check assertion with stderr output and call :c:func:`abort` when EVFS_DEBUG == 1, otherwise silent check
+  * 3 - Check assertion with `stderr` output and call :c:func:`abort` when EVFS_DEBUG == 1, otherwise silent check

 Path handling